May 17, 2011

 With an eye on drafting Arizona’s Derrick Williams, the Indiana Pacers have discussed a package including center Roy Hibbert (notes) and the 15th pick for the Minnesota Timberwolves’ second overall pick, league sources said.
 Nevertheless, the overture hasn’t gained traction in Minnesota.

-Thinking results-oriented leaves me dizzy, but 2011 Roy Hibbert really wasn’t the same defensive monster as the one today.
+Thinking results-oriented leaves me dizzy.
+2011 Roy Hibbert really wasn’t the same defensive monster he is today.

 June 23, 2011